-What techniques does a CFT therapist use in sessions?
+What techniques does a Compassion Focused Therapist use in sessions?

 In order to foster different aspects of compassion towards ourselves and other people, CFT teaches how to drop judgment and stay present through the use of various mindfulness practices.
 For instance it uses compassionate imagery exercises that help clients activate their Soothing system.

-Gratitude is an important part of self-compassion and its transformative powers are well researched.
+Gratitude is an important part of self-compassion.
+Numerous research studies prove its transformative power.
 As Dr Kristin Neff’s pioneering research points out, self-compassion is the key to breaking the vicious cycle of beating yourself up and then feeling the knee-jerk reaction to cut other people down in order to build yourself up again and regain some self-esteem.

-Externalisation or the separation of the problem from the self is another technique frequently used in CFT.
+Compassion Focused Therapy frequently uses externalisation or the separation of the problem from the self.
 Clients are guided to experience some parts of themselves, such as their inner critic, as entities outside their person.
 By doing so, these parts will loose their power over people.
 Shame and self-judgment will transform to self-acceptance and self-compassion.

 Anita Balogh of Swan Counselling uses CFT to help her clients better manage and overcome challenging long-term emotional problems.
-This is delivered in a caring and safe environment in Peregian Springs on Queensland’s Sunshine Coast.
+She offers a safe and confidential space in Peregian Springs on Queensland’s Sunshine Coast.
 Contact us to arrange an appointment.